Monday, May 5, 2008

 You can get one made from Japanese paper - and it folds flat for storage.

 Or you could get a beaded pencil cup from Kenya.
+Update on Sept.
+8, 2013: I'm no longer finding this cup.

 This silk-covered pencil holder comes from Cambodia.
 Update on Nov.
 7, 2010: I can no longer find a site selling this one.